spacetelescope/jwst/docs/jwst/extract_2d/main.rst

 for all computations involving the extent of the spectral trace and pixel wavelength assignments.

-In rare cases, it may be desirable to shift the source location in the X-direction, e.g. for a custom noise suppression scheme.
+In rare cases, it may be desirable to shift the source location in the X-direction, e.g., for a custom noise suppression scheme.
 This is achieved in the APT by specifying an offset special requirement, and shows up in the header keyword "XOFFSET".
 The ``extract_2d`` step accounts for this offset by simply shifting the wavelength array by